Populating CIs in CMDB

-The CMDB, when catered to the IT environment, functions as a decision making tool, impact and root cause analyzer.
-But, by populating a large amount of data, your CMDB may turn complex, causing a loss in structure and information, thereby making its analysis less effective.
+The CMDB functions as a decision making tool, impact and root cause analyzer when catered to the IT environment.
+But, by populating a large amount of data, your CMDB may turn complex, causing a loss in structure and information, making its analysis less effective.

 So how can you build an efficient CMDB without turning it complex?
-ServiceDesk Plus gives you a step-by-step process to identify the essential CIs and populate them in your CMDB.
+AssetExplorer gives you a step-by-step process to identify and populate the CIs in your CMDB.

 Steps to populate CIs in CMDB

 To set up a less complicated CMDB design, strategize on your CI List and their supported attributes and relationships.
 Given below are 3 easy steps through which you can effectively populate CIs in your CMDB.

 The first step is to identify the business critical CIs as per your organizations environment and group them in appropriate CI Types.
 Each CI Type holds its own attributes and relationships that are defined with key stakeholders from the Service Catalog Management, Change Management and the likes.

 Some of the entities that can contribute to your CI list are,